BeyondCombustion/Beginners-Start-Here/README.md

 ## This project is NOT about nicotine or tobacco.

-### This project is for anyone interested in vaping cannabis dry herbs or concentrates.
+### This project is for anyone interested in vaping dry herbs or concentrates.

 # The Basics